 "Do anything you want...whatever comes to mind."

 You lunge forward.
 The handkerchief snakes around your wrist, pulls taut, and the knife is gone.
-Instantly it coils around your neck, and you are falling to the ground.
+Instantly the fabric coils around your neck, and you are falling to the ground.

 "The handkerchief has no substance, no strength, no force, and no form.
 Because no one believes you can do anything with it, it is perhaps the most deceptive of weapons.

 You can snap out at vulnerable targets, entangle your opponent, lift him off the ground, gag, smother, and blind him, all with a handkerchief."

-It was easy to see why this was Sensei's preferred weapon.
+It was easy to see why it had become a preferred weapon for him.
 "Master the Handkerchief and you master the rope, the belt, the chain, the towel and other like weapons too numerous to list.

 Master the Handkerchief, and you will always have a weapon, even if it's the shirt off your back."

 The Final Destination

 As has already been mentioned, every weapon represents a family of concepts, and a constellation of physical motions.
 The Bo, the Sword, the Knife, the Middle and Short Sticks, and now the

 Handkerchief are all styles in their own right.

 The weapons described up to this point classify as traditional vehicles of instruction.
 You have

-On days when weather was too harsh for outdoor workouts, Sensei invited us inside.
+On days when weather was too harsh for outdoor workouts, Master Archibeque invited us inside.

 Before long, his "computer" would start working and off he would dash, returning with some cryptic object.
 It might be a gum wrapper, a shoe, a comb, or even a plastic bag.

 If the group puzzled about the plastic bag, he would invite an attack.
 Instantly, the bag blocked the assailant's nose and mouth, leaving him gasping for air.
 On another occasion, a slice of bread was

 crumpled into the attacker's eyes.
 Afterwards, the student sat for minutes, eyes closed, shaking bread particles from the lids.
 As for the gum wrapper, Sensei walked up to the group, putting a piece

 of gum into his mouth.
 There was an attack, and instantly, the attacking student dropped to the floor in pain.
 No one saw what happened.
 That is, until Sensei revealed he had crumpled the wrapper,

 Given to occasional levity, Sensei once ordered a student to attack with a knife.
 Complying, the

 attacker dropped suddenly to both knees.
 Looking for what bad caused the collapse, we found that Sensei had hurtled the shoe from his right foot, and struck the attacker's groin.

 Nothing more needed to be said.

 The more I saw, the more hopeless seemed the possibility of ever approaching Sensei's

 understanding of movement.
 However, as with all his teachings, he communicated to levels within us that our conscious minds could not distract.
 Over time, as I'd be eating breakfast, standing at a bus

 stop, or even, playing cards, I would be confident in what I could do should an attack come unexpectedly.
 Soon, I too was disarming, strangling, choking, gagging, and blinding with

 handkerchiefs, belts, socks, wallets, car keys, sheets of paper, newspapers, credit cards, pills, and candy wrappers...or anything else for that matter.
 Without knowing how, I had learned about

 myself, objects around me, and the shared relationship between the two.
 As Sensei often said, "They're all one in the end!"